 The widespread use of technology in our Information-Technological Age has likewise affected the literary output of this era form-wise.
-The use of Apps-Applications and keys in the computer accounts for the production of hyper texts, another 21st Century literary genre where the selection is cut-up into sections marked by keyboard characters in the computer, more often the asterisk, to indicate a shift in focus as the story unfolds It could be time-wise or in the case of multi-characters in the selection, the focus would shift from one character to the other computers enable poets to modify the stanza's form and put in illustrations to further enhance the artistry of the poem Here is an example of a hyper poem entitled "Lost Love" by J.D.
+The use of Apps-Applications and keys in the computer accounts for the production of hyper texts, another 21st Century literary genre where the selection is cut-up into sections marked by keyboard characters in the computer, more often the asterisk, to indicate a shift in focus as the story unfolds It could be time-wise or in the case of multi-characters in the selection, the focus would shift from one character to the other

+Where hyper poems (also referred to as digital or holopoetry) are concerned, these are not presented in the standard four or six-line stanzas.
+The apps in computers enable poets to modify the stanza's form and put in illustrations to further enhance the artistry of the poem Here is an example of a hyper poem entitled "Lost Love" by J.D.
 Mariposa..
 Note the pictographs that go with the first two stanzas and how the last word in each line of those stanzas are separated and arranged in a horizontal column to highlight the rhyming scheme used by the poet.